Troubleshooting

 What it meansUnlike the lenses above, comparison highlights are persistent real fills.

-What to do nextUse the results window’s Remove Highlights before saving — don’t rely on Ctrl+Z.
+What to do nextUse the results window Remove Highlights command before saving.

 Compare